-Many such children seek solace in solvents and other risky behaviours, convinced that their lives are worthless and there is little point in hoping for a better alternative.
-By the time our Street Outreach teams find them, the child has often suffered years of physical and/or sexual abuse, and frequently resorts to self-harm.
+Many children turn to solvents and other risky behaviours, convinced their lives are worthless and there is little point in hoping for a better alternative.
+By the time our street outreach teams find them, they have often suffered years of physical and/or sexual abuse, and self-harm.

 Providing this level of medical care costs a lot of money, but is absolutely essential to the long-term healing process of the children we serve.
-By donating to Compass Children’s Charity today, you will be contributing massively to this ongoing effort.
+By donating to Compass Children’s Charity today, you can make a huge difference to this ongoing effort.

 Please share this with your friends

-The lives of many children in Latin America are blighted by violence on a daily basis.
+The lives of many children in Latin America are shattered and ruined by violence on a daily basis.
 The scale of the problem is staggering, and at times overwhelming.

-Such violence compromises child development and leads to a self-perpetuating cycle of aggression from which it is very hard to escape.
+Such violence compromises child development and leads to a self-perpetuating cycle of self-harm, aggression mental health issues, suicidal thoughts, from which it is very hard to escape.

-The young people who come to live in our residential shelters have many hurdles to overcome before they can settle into their new way of living, and one of the hardest things for a lot of them, ironically, is adjusting to a life free from all forms of violence.
-The team of counsellors, psychologists and psychiatrists works closely with the children to address these issues, and help them see that violence isn’t a natural or productive choice in life.
+Indeed, young people living in the residential shelters have many hurdles to overcome before they can settle into their new way of living.
+One of the hardest for many is adjusting to a life free from all forms of violence.

-At a strategic level, Casa Alianza acts to prevent all forms of violence against children and teenagers in society, seeking to influence public policy and legislative regulations that benefit children across Latin America as a whole.
+Casa Alianza also acts to prevent all forms of abuse against children and teenagers in society by working to influence public policy and legislation that benefit children across Latin America as a whole.

 This is the question Casa Alianza has been confronting for over a quarter of a century as they fight to defend the rights of street children and seek justice for the crimes committed against them.

-The countries which we support – Mexico, Guatemala, Honduras and Nicaragua – do have laws that define and penalise the unlawful practices related to trafficking, exploitation and of course, the murder of children.
+The countries where we work – Mexico, Guatemala, Honduras and Nicaragua – do have laws against trafficking, exploitation and of course, the murder of children.
 Yet children go on being abused and killed, week in, week out, with precious few adults even being held to account.

-And this is why we need your help.
-The more voices that join us in pressuring the authorities to act, the more voices that call for an end to a culture that condones the most heinous crimes against children, the more chance we have of changing things.
-Please take the first step today and sign up for our newsletter, for practical ways to speak up for street children in Latin America.
+The more voices that join us in pressuring the authorities to act to end a culture that condones the most unspeakable crimes against children, the more chance we have of changing things.